stevekutz/select_exp/README.md

         ~~~ html
         <link rel="stylesheet" href="//cdn.jsdelivr.net/npm semantic-ui@2.4.2/dist/semantic.min.css" />
         ~~~
-    - Inside of of `src/index.js`, you must add this as the first line in order to properly initialize `Global state`
+    - To utilize `ReactN DevTools`, you must add this as the first line in order to properly initialize `Global state` inside of `src/index.js`
         ~~~ js
         import { setGlobal } from 'reactn';
         ~~~